| | | | |

 Helpful tips

-- I almost never use low sodium broth.
-Here’s why – every low sodium broth I’ve seen adds sugar to the broth to make up on taste.
+• I seldom use low-sodium broth.
+Here’s why – every low-sodium broth I’ve seen adds sugar to the broth to make up for taste.
 Even though I love sweets, I don’t like adding sweetness to foods that don’t usually have it.

 How to make split pea soup with ham